-Larry Nassar to be sentenced for the third and final time
+Larry Nassar apologizes, gets 40 to 125 years for decades of sexual abuse

-(CNN)Larry Nassar is expected to be sentenced to another lengthy prison term Monday, ending a remarkable three weeks of court hearings that dramatically personalized the pain and suffering the former doctor caused for years.
+(CNN)Larry Nassar was sentenced Monday to 40 to 125 years in prison, ending a remarkable three weeks of court hearings that dramatically personalized the pain and suffering the former doctor caused for years.

+At his sentencing hearing in Eaton County, Michigan, Nassar apologized for his years of sexual abuse, saying victim statements had "impacted me to my innermost core."

+"With that being said, I understand and acknowledge that it pales in comparison to the pain, trauma and emotions that you all are feeling," he said.
+"It's impossible to convey the depth and breadth of how sorry I am to each and everyone involved.
+The visions of your testimonies will forever be present in my thoughts."

+But Judge Janice Cunningham, citing Nassar's earlier claims of no wrongdoing, sentenced him to a lengthy stay in prison and said that he was in "denial."

+"I am not convinced that you truly understand that what you did was wrong and the devastating impact you've had on the victims, family and friends," Cunningham said.

-The sentence in Eaton County court will be the third sentence in as many months for Nassar, the once-renowned doctor for USA Gymnastics and Michigan State University who sexually abused young girls for more than two decades.
+Nassar had pleaded guilty to three counts of criminal sexual conduct in Eaton County.
+The sentence was the third in as many months for Nassar, the once-renowned doctor for USA Gymnastics and Michigan State University.
+He admitted to using his position as a trusted doctor to sexually abuse young girls under the guise of providing medical treatment.

+Between this sentence, a 40-to-175 year sentence in Ingham County, Michigan, and a 60-year sentence in federal court, the 54-year-old is expected to spend the rest of his life in prison.

+"You will be left to sit there with only the memories of destroying your own family," Cunningham said.
+"I do not believe that you will have the ability to shut out the words of the children, and the young women and the adults who trusted you and who you let down.

-His time in court has been notable for the passionate, righteous speeches from the survivors of his abuse.
-Nearly 200 girls and women -- ranging from accomplished Olympic gymnast Aly Raisman to a 12-year-old poet named Amanda on Friday -- spoke out in person or in statements about how Nassar's sexual abuse changed their lives.
+Nassar's time in court was notable for the passionate, righteous speeches from the survivors of his abuse.
+Nearly 200 girls and women -- ranging from accomplished Olympic gymnast Aly Raisman to a 12-year-old poet named Amanda on Friday -- spoke out in person or in statements at the Ingham County and Eaton County courts about how Nassar's sexual abuse changed their lives.

 "How much is a little girl worth?"
-Rachael Denhollander, the woman who first brought Nassar's abuse to public attention in 2016, asked the court in Eaton County on Friday.
+Rachael Denhollander, the woman who first brought Nassar's abuse to public attention in 2016, asked the court in Eaton County.

 "I am asking you to tell these little girls, tell the young women, tell the watching world, that they are worth everything," she told the judge.